-This Regional Framework is designed to assist Pacific island nations to effectively implement NBSAPs.lts robust application will help ensure stronger coordinated efforts across all sectors and levels.
-Improved coordination should also extend to the mobilisation of supporting partnerships, programmes and resources.
-These should also aspire to include innovative funding partnerships with the private sector as well as with existing and new donors.
-Partnerships can help leverage conservation outcomes to larger scales, strengthen capacity and improve and sustain financial capacity for conservation.
+This Framework is designed to assist Pacific Island Countries and Territories effectively implement NBSAPs and its robust application will help ensure stronger coordinated efforts across all sectors and levels.
+Improved coordination should also extend to the mobilisation of supporting partnerships and programmes.
+These should aspire to also include innovative funding partnerships with private sector as with existing and new donors.
+Such partnerships can help leverage conservation outcomes to larger scales, strengthen capacity and improve and sustain financial capacity for conservation.